 - Sharpening deep learning models' ability to accurately classify and react to changing variables.

-- Detecting fraudulent behavior before it affects your organization.
+- Detecting fraudulent behaviour before it affects your organisation.

 Big Data in Today’s World

-Big data – and the way organizations manage and derive insight from it – is changing the way the world uses business information.
+Big data – and the way organisations manage and derive insight from it – is changing the way the world uses business information.
 Learn more about big data’s impact.

 What's a data hero to do?